Biden says 'every indication' Russia ready to invade Ukraine

 Maxar Technologies, a commercial satellite imagery company that has been monitoring the Russian buildup, reported continued heightened military activity near Ukraine.
 It noted a new pontoon bridge and a new field hospital in Belarus.

 British Armed Forces Minister James Heappey called Russia's claim to be withdrawing troops "disinformation."
-Russia leveled that charge against the West.
+Russia levelled that charge against the West.

-Russian Defense Ministry spokesman Major-General Igor Konashenkov offered a bit more detail Thursday, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighboring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
-He said that some already were at their bases after a 700-kilometer journey.
+Russian Defence Ministry spokesman Major-General Igor Konashenkov offered a bit more detail, saying that Russian tank and infantry units that engaged in drills in the Kursk and Bryansk regions neighbouring Ukraine were returning to their permanent bases in the Nizhny Novgorod region.
+He said that some already were at their bases after a 700km journey.

 Troops deployed for exercises in Crimea, which Russia annexed from Ukraine in 2014, have moved back to Chechnya and Dagestan in Russia's North Caucasus, he said.
 He added that Russian troops involved in drills in Belarus also will move back to their garrisons after war games there wrap up Sunday.
 Konashenkov didn't mention how many troops were deployed and didn't say how many returned.